2.5 Safeguarding and Managing Allegations against People in Positions of Trust

 2.5.4 Interface with employers' responsibilities and safeguarding enquiries

-The local authority is not responsible for deciding what actions the employer should take with the employee.
+The local authority is not responsible for deciding what actions the employer should take with the employee, for example the local authority will not make recommendations to the employer regarding suspension of staff but rather advise the employer to make the necessary considerations.
 The local authority must be satisfied that the employer has followed its own appropriate procedures.
 The local authority should raise their concerns with the employer if appropriate actions have not been taken.
 If unresolved the local authority should escalate to the regulator and relevant commissioner if they are not assured that appropriate actions are being taken.
 The safeguarding enquiry should not delay the employer’s responsibilities to manage staff and make decisions about its staff member.

-Where a Police investigation is required, the Police will lead the criminal investigation, and the local authority and employer will communicate with them regarding any actions to be taken to ensure any criminal investigation is not compromised.
+Where a Police investigation is required, the Police will lead the criminal investigation, and the local authority and employer will communicate with them regularly regarding any actions to be taken to ensure any criminal investigation is not compromised.
+Where there is indication of a criminal matter an early strategy meeting is avisable, to enable information to be shared between partners and the approach actions and communication strategy agreed.

-Where the employer is the adult with care and support needs, such as employing a Personal Assistant, the local authority will undertake the safeguarding enquiry, and enable support for the adult in undertaking their employer responsibilities.
+Where the employer is the adult with care and support needs, such as employing a Personal Assistant, the local authority will undertake the safeguarding enquiry.
+They will support the adult in undertaking their employer responsibilities and enable support for the adult in undertaking their employer responsibilities, including where necessary by supporting the person to make a DBS referral where this is indicated.
+Further information can be found here.

 2.5.5 Referrals to the Disclosure and Barring Service